 - Raise funds for the continuation and expansion of this research.

 - Disseminate research findings via member countries’ websites, as well as through conferences and peer-reviewed publications.

 - Promote our work through seminars and conferences to our colleagues and professional associations and through the media to members of the public.

-DIPEx International has been inspired by the UK-based healthtalk.org which is managed by the DIPEx charity in partnership with Health Experiences Research Group (HERG) at the Nuffield Department of Primary Care Health Sciences at the University of Oxford.
+DIPEx International has been inspired by the UK-based healthtalk.org which is managed by the DIPEx charity in partnership with the Medical Sociology and Health Experiences Research Group (HERG) at the Nuffield Department of Primary Care Health Sciences at the University of Oxford.
 Healthtalk.org provides information to the general public that is based on research interviews about personal experiences of health issues.

 The original idea for a ‘Database of Individual Patients’ Experiences’ (DIPEx) came from Dr Ann McPherson, an Oxford GP and writer and Dr Andrew Herxheimer, a clinical pharmacologist and Emeritus fellow of the Cochrane collaboration (see more about this on healthtalk.org).
 Having experienced their own health challenges, both Ann and Andrew found that beyond their own medical knowledge, or what they could find in the scientific literature, they’d wanted to know more about the experiences of others, including how people’s health issues impacted their own quality of life.
 Founded in 2001, healthtalk.org now reaches millions of people each year and shares information on more than 110 health conditions.